wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/9-minute-samuel-to-de-zulueta.md

 ---
+doc_date: '1961-07-24'
+doc_num: 9
+doc_order: 9
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: PREM 11/3202]'
-title: "9 MINUTE, SAMUEL TO DE ZULUETA"
+title: MINUTE, SAMUEL TO DE ZULUETA
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9876
 vol_id: 27
-doc_date: 1961-07-24
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 9 MINUTE, SAMUEL TO DE ZULUETA

-UKNA: PREM 11/3202

 London, 24 July 1961

 Top Secret

 Thank you for your letter of July 4 enclosing one from Mr. Menzies about giving the Australians information about nuclear weapons.
-2The Foreign Secretary has minuted on this as follows:
+[2](#f2)The Foreign Secretary has minuted on this as follows:

 > ‘I have read Mr. Menzies’s letter and these are my feelings.
 >